matthewb66/bd_scan_yocto/README.md

 1. Can this utility be used on a Yocto image without access to the build environment?

    _No - this utility needs access to the Yocto build environment including the cache of downloaded components and rpm packages to perform scans._

+1. I cannot see a specific package in the Black Duck project.

+   _Black Duck reports recipes in the Yocto project not individual packages.
+Multiple packages can be combined into a single recipe, but these are typically not downloaded separately and are considered to be part of the main component managed by the recipe, not individual OSS components._

+1. I cannot see the Linux kernel in the Black Duck project.

+   _The kernel cannot be identified due to a custom name format being used in Yocto.
+See the section OUTSTANDING ISSUES above.
+Add the required kernel version to the project manually._

 # UPDATE HISTORY